loctet/TRAC/README.md

 ## Introduction to TRAC

-TRAC (Transition Role Analysis Checker) is an innovative tool designed to enhance the development and verification of smart contracts.
-It focuses on analyzing the well-formedness of smart contract transitions, ensuring that only one transition within a group can be satisfied at a time.
-This tool is instrumental in identifying potential issues early in the development lifecycle, making it a valuable asset for developers and researchers aiming to validate the logical consistency and role correctness within smart contract systems.
-TRAC's flexibility across different operating systems makes it accessible for a wide range of users, promoting best practices in smart contract development and verification.
+TRAC is a tool designed to enhance the development and verification of coodination protocols.
+It focuses on analyzing the well-formedness of DAFSMs, ensuring that only one transition within a group can be satisfied at a time.
+This tool is instrumental in identifying potential issues early in the development lifecycle, making it a valuable asset for developers and researchers aiming to validate the logical consistency within a protocol.
+TRAC's flexibility across different operating systems makes.

 ## Installation Instructions